 Consider the example of a simple transportation network and the sources that participate in its creation.
 This network has a streets feature class that can act as an edge source, a street intersections feature class acting as a junction source, additional line feature classes that act as edges (rail lines and bus routes), and point feature classes that act as junctions (rail stations and bus stations).

 All feature classes that reside in the feature dataset, which contains the network dataset, can participate as network sources.
-Only two sources can participate in a shapefile network dataset—a line shapefile and a shapefile turn feature class.

 A junction must exist at each end of an edge in a network dataset.
-So if you don't create a junction source feature at the end of an edge, a system junction will be created automatically for you when the network dataset is built.
+So if you don't create a junction source feature at the end of an edge, a system junction will be created automatically when the network dataset is built.

 System junctions are stored as points in a source feature class, which is automatically generated during the first build operation.
 The source feature class is named [network name]_Junctions, where [network name] represents the name of the network dataset.